-Property owners (including managers and staff) must meet two expectations to ensure visitors safety.
+Property owners (including managers and staff) must meet two (2) expectations to ensure visitors’ safety:

 If a property owner does not make reasonable efforts to protect visitors from likely danger or there is evidence that the property owner did not consider how to avoid injury to visitors, the property owner can be held liable for a visitor’s injury.

-- Mitigating Injury: the action of reducing the severity, seriousness, or painfulness of an injury
+Mitigation is the act of reducing the severity, seriousness, or painfulness of an injury.

-Example of mitigating an injury: If there is a large pothole in the sidewalk of a private property that is obviously visible to the visitor, the visitor is expected to walk around the pothole rather than walk over it.
+If there is a large pothole on the sidewalk of a private property that is obviously visible to the visitor, the visitor is expected to walk around the pothole rather than walk over it.